JGCRI/hectorui/README.md

 ## Contributing to `hectorui`

 We welcome contributions to `hectorui` from the development community.
-Please contact us if you want to collaborate!
-The `hectorui` GitHub repository is accessible here:  [`hector-ui` GitHub Repository](https://github.com/JGCRI/hectorui)
+Join in on the conversation at the [`hector-ui` GitHub Discussions page](https://github.com/JGCRI/hectorui/discussions) or contact us if you want to collaborate!

 For more information about contributing, please contact Stephanie Pennington at stephanie.pennington@pnnl.gov or Chris Vernon at chris.vernon@pnnl.gov